 Most chemotherapy drugs enter the bloodstream and travel throughout the body to reach cancer cells in different organs and tissues.

-Chemotherapy drugs target and injure rapidly dividing cells, but because they're not cancer specific, both cancer cells and some normal cells are affected.
+Chemotherapy drugs target and injure rapidly dividing cells, but because the drugs are not cancer specific, both cancer cells and some normal cells are affected.
 When normal cells are damaged, this can cause side effects.

-Cancer cells don't repair easily, so they recover more slowly than normal cells.
-By the time your next treatment starts, your body's normal cells have recovered but the cancer cells haven't.
+By the time your next treatment starts, your body's normal cells have usually recovered but the cancer cells have not.
+This is because cancer cells don't repair easily, so they recover more slowly than normal cells.
 This means that more cancer cells are destroyed with every treatment.

-Some chemotherapy is delivered directly into a tumour rather than travelling through the bloodstream.
+Some types of chemotherapy can be delivered directly at the tumour site rather than travelling through the bloodstream.
 Examples are chemotherapy wafers for brain cancer and chemoembolisation for liver cancer.
-Because the chemotherapy is localised, side effects are less common.
+As the treatment is localised, side effects are less common.

 Chemotherapy can be given in a variety of ways.
 Most people have chemotherapy through a vein (intravenously).
 It can also be prescribed orally (tablets or capsules), as a cream, or as injections into different parts of the body.